Victoria Sandwich – A Wholemeal Take on the Nation’s Favourite Cake

 Wholemeal Victoria Sandwich

 I made my Victoria sandwich the traditional way by weighing the eggs first and then adding the same weight of flour, sugar and butter.
 Less traditionally, I added a little kefir to help with the rise as I was using wholemeal flour.
 I sieved the flour and threw the bran that was left in the sieve into the compost bin.
 It’s the bran that hinders the rise.
 However, I used a fairly wide gauge sieve so most of the bran got through.
-I was tempted to stuff my sponge with strawberries and cream, but keeping with tradition, I sandwiched it with strawberry jam and nothing else.
+I was tempted to stuff my sponge with strawberries and cream, but keeping with tradition, I sandwiched it with homemade strawberry jam and nothing else.
 It was light and thoroughly delicious – or that’s what everyone told me anyway.

 Victoria Sandwich – The Recipe

 A wholemeal version of the nation's favourite sponge cake.
+Filled with homemade strawberry jam.

 - 275 g unsalted butter - softened